Niminem/Neel/README.md

 Neel applications consist of various web assets (HTML,CSS,JS, etc.) and various Nim files.

-All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **As of v0.2.0, Neel serves static files up to 5 directories deep.**
+All of the web assets need to be placed in a single directory (they can be further divided into folders inside it if necessary). **Currently, Neel serves static files up to 5 directories deep.**

 ```
 main.nim            <---- Nim files
 database.nim
 other.nim
-webAssetsFolder/    <---- Web assets folder
+assets/    <---- Web assets folder (must be named 'assets')
-  index.html
+  index.html <---- The starting URL for the application (must be named 'index.html')
   css/
     style.css
   js/
     main.js
 ```

+The web assets directory **must** be named `assets`.
+The starting URL must be named `index.html` and reside within the parent `assets` directory.
+Refer to FilePicker example below.

 ### Developing the Application